BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Databricks/ADB-README.md

 - Number of cores
 - Memory of compute

-> NOTE: Lesser the configurations, Cheaper the cost of the compute.
+> NOTE: The fewer configurations, the cheaper the compute cost.

 - <a href="StorageAccMount.ipynb">MOUNT STORAGE ACCOUNT</a>
 - <a href="Level 1 Transformation.ipynb">BRONZE TO SILVER (LEVEL 1)</a>